cvmfs/doc-cvmfs/cpt-gateway-services.rst

 * The new repository's fully qualified name is ``test.cern.ch``.
 * The repository's public key is ``test.cern.ch.pub``.
 * The GW API key is ``test.cern.ch.gw``.
-* The GW services application is running on port 8080 at the URL ``http:://gateway.cern.ch:8080/api/v1``.
+* The GW gateway application is running on port 8080 at the URL ``http:://gateway.cern.ch:8080/api/v1``.
 * The repository keys have been copied from the gateway machine onto the release manager machine, in ``/tmp/test.cern.ch_keys``.

 To create the repository in the release manager configuration, run the following command on ``rm.cern.ch``: ::